Jan Stenerud: Professional career

 Stenerud retired after the 1985 season, his 19th (3 AFL, 16 NFL).
 He converted 373 out of 558 field goals (67 percent) and 580 out of 601 extra points (97%) for a total of 1,699 points scored.
 At the time of his retirement, he was the longest-tenured (19 years) professional football player to have played in the AFL.

 Enshrined in 1991, Stenerud, along with George Blanda, Lou Groza, Ray Guy, and 2017 inductee Morten Andersen, is one of only five kicking specialists in the Pro Football Hall of Fame, and is one of three who did not play another position (Blanda played quarterback, Groza was a tackle).
 The Chiefs retired Stenerud's jersey number 3 in his honor.
-In 1994, he was selected to the NFL's 75th Anniversary Team.
+In 1991, he was inducted into the Green Bay Packers Hall of Fame.
+He was selected to the NFL's 75th Anniversary Team in 1994 and to the NFL's 100th Anniversary Team in 2019.

 In recent years, Stenerud has been involved in a Kansas City firm involved in designing stadiums and sports arenas.
 He also worked as a commentator for Scandinavian TV channel TV3's Super Bowl Sunday coverage in the 1990s, and still maintains strong ties with his native Norway.
 The street where he grew up, in the municipality Fetsund, was renamed in his honor.